robotcopper/robotcopper.github.io/micro-ROS/README.md

         └── pico_uart_transports.cpp
 ```

 Once set up, develop your micro-ROS node `.cpp` and its associated `CMakeLists`.
 I won't describe the creation of the `.cpp` node and the `CMakeLists` here, I'll leave that to the different dedicated templates.
-Assuming your `CMakeLists` is configured and your `.cpp` node is ready, generate the `.elf` file for your node:
+Assuming your `CMakeLists` is configured and your `.cpp` node is ready, generate the `.uf2` file for your node:

 ```bash
 cd my_uros_node